Conflicts in Patent Prosecution: Avoiding the Ethical Pitfalls

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to IP counsel on the conflicts issues that often arise in patent prosecutions.
+This CLE webinar will guide IP counsel on the conflicts issues that often arise in patent prosecutions.
 The panel will outline best practices to identify and address the risks—and to minimize conflicts that can lead to malpractice liability and ethical violations.

 - Rules governing conflicts